minova-afis/aero.minova.cas/mcas/README.md

 ## Quick Start

 ### Prerequisites
-- Java 17+ (recommended: Java 21)
+- Java 21
 - SQL Server, PostgreSQL, or other supported database
-- Database with CAS schema initialized
+- Database with CAS schema initialized (can also be initialized with MCAS)

 ### Assist Deployment